Xilmi/Rotp-Fusion/FeaturesChanges.md

   - AIs with the "Expansionist" personality-trait will assume they can get all the uncolonized planets they know about instead of making assumptions about opponents getting some of them too.
 So they rather risk overbuilding on colonizers instead of putting their resources elsewhere.
 - Scout repelling (Xilmi)
   - Fixed an issue causing the AI not having built Fighters to repel enemy scouts anymore in the early-game for the last 9 months.

-2025.03.10 (BR)
-- Moved "French" selection to second position, as English and French are the only fully supported language of RotP-Fusion.
+- When an attacking fleet can not deal damage to a colony and also won't lose any ships, it will now still retreat as it would have to do so at the turn-limit anyways.

+### Governor:
+- Added an option for armed auto-colonizer to guard or not their colonies.
+(If tagged as Attack, they will always guard.)
+- Improved Governor Contextual help for Auto-Scout Auto-Colonize and Auto-Attack.
 - New option "Less zealous scouts" to prevent our auto sent scouts from constantly crossing our space from one end to the other, scouts already deployed will have a more limited range of action.
 Later, if a scout is closer to a star already targeted, it will also be directed towards this star in order to discover it as quickly as possible.
 (This last feature can be disabled independently)

-2025.03.08 (Xilmi)
-- When an attacking fleet can not deal damage to a colony and also won't lose any ships, it will now still retreat as it would have to do so at the turn-limit anyways.

-2025.03.08 (BR)
-- Fixed a crash when the transport button was drawn for a non existing colony.
-- Restored former look of tech bubble.
 - Fixed armed auto scout protecting planet instead of scouting.
 - New auto-attack option to select relation level of target empires.
-- Design UI: changed some text by icons:
-  - Auto-scout = Eye
-  - Auto-Attack = Target
-  - Auto-Colonize = Specie's city
-  - Alt-Scroll on auto buttons to change the governor common auto-count value.
 - New auto-scout option to tell armed scout to guard uncolonized planet.
-- Finer Auto-Scout Eye rendering.
-- Completed help for new Alt-Scroll in Design UI

-2025.03.06 (BR)
-- added Help for new auto fleet sending features.
-- Fixed smooth Min/Max being confused by both terraforming and soil improvement when capturing a colony.

-2025.03.05 (BR)
-- Fixed WarpSpeed not showing the fastest option.
-- Added help on Right-Click-Rally.

-2025.03.04 (Frank Zago)
-- French translation fixes and improvement.

-2025.03.04 (BR)
 - New option for auto-scout, auto-colonize and auto-Attack:
   - Each design can be given its own number of ships to be sent.
     - Scroll over the button to change the value.